anoushkadave/wi21-cse110-lab3/.github/ISSUE_TEMPLATE/cse-110-lab-3-issues.md

 ---
 name: CSE 110 Lab 3 Issues
 about: All issues created to complete CSE 110 Lab 3 tasks.
-title: "[TASK]"
+title: ''
 labels: ''
-assignees: anoushkadave
+assignees: ''

 ---

-# Description of Issue
+# Description of Task
-*[INSERT HERE]*

-# Steps to complete task
-- insert step 1
-- insert step 2